-In an interview in April, Falcone said he was seeking to move away from hedge funds and build a public holding company, much like Buffett’s Berkshire Hathaway Inc. (A), that would be better suited for long-term investments.
+In an interview in April, Falcone said he was seeking to move away from hedge funds and build a public holding company, much like Buffett’s Berkshire Hathaway Inc. (A:US), that would be better suited for long-term investments.

 To that end, Falcone’s funds in 2009 bought Zapata Corp., a onetime oil driller, and turned it into Harbinger Group, a holding company that can raise capital for long-term investments.
 Falcone plans to use Harbinger Group to finance investments in six industries, including consumer and financial products and natural resources, according to a 2010 regulatory filing.

-Harbinger Group fell (HRG) 13 percent on June 26, the biggest drop since 1999, after Bloomberg News reported the SEC may sue Falcone, who is the company’s chief executive officer and chairman.
+Harbinger Group fell (HRG:US) 13 percent on June 26, the biggest drop since 1999, after Bloomberg News reported the SEC may sue Falcone, who is the company’s chief executive officer and chairman.
 Falcone would be barred from those roles if the SEC lawsuit succeeds.